ARMmbed/mbed-os-example-ble/BLE_Beacon/readme.md

   - For iPhone, you can get [LightBlue](https://itunes.apple.com/gb/app/lightblue-bluetooth-low-energy/id557428110?mt=8).

-- An nRF51 DK board.
+- One of the BLE platforms listed in the README.md of this repository, for example a Nordic DK board.

 Build Instructions
 ==================